jaredboynton/postman-probe/README.md

 ## Why Postman Probe?

-Enterprise teams love Postman for hands‑on collaboration, but translating day‑to‑day activity into *board‑level progress* has always felt… manual.
-Probe closes that gap.
-It auto‑pulls usage & governance data straight from the Postman API, crunches it against your business objectives, and publishes a living dashboard your boss can skim before their first coffee.
+Enterprise teams love Postman for hands‑on collaboration, but translating day‑to‑day activity into *API initiative progress* has always felt... wishy-washy.
+Probe closes that gap -- it auto‑pulls usage & governance data straight from the Postman API, diffs it against your business objectives, and publishes a living dashboard you can skim before your first coffee.

 **No more:**